The Family of Man: World Exhibition of Photography

-The exhibition, wrote Pawek, 'would like to keep alive the spirit of Edward Steichen's wonderful ideas and of his memorable collection, The Family of Man.'.
+The exhibition, wrote Pawek, "would like to keep alive the spirit of Edward Steichen's wonderful ideas and of his memorable collection, The Family of Man".
 His exhibition posed the question 'Who is Man?' in 42 topics.
-It focussed on issues that were sublimated in The Family of Man by the idea of universal brotherhood between men and women of different races and cultures.
-Racism, which in Steichen's show was represented by a lynching scene (replaced in the European showings by an enlargement of the famous picture of the Nürnberg trial), is confronted in the Weltausstellung der Fotografie section VIII Das Missverständnis mit der Rasse (Misunderstandings about Race) by the black man in the photograph by Gordon Parks who seems to view from his window two scenes of attacks on black people (photographed by Charles Moore).
+It focused on issues that were sublimated in The Family of Man by the idea of universal brotherhood between men and women of different races and cultures.
+Racism, which in Steichen's show was represented by a lynching scene (replaced in the European showings by an enlargement of the famous picture of the Nuremberg trials), is confronted in the Weltausstellung der Fotografie section VIII "Das Missverständnis mit der Rasse" ('The Misunderstanding about Race') by the black man in the photograph by Gordon Parks who seems to view from his window two scenes of attacks on black people (photographed by Charles Moore).
 Another photograph by Henri Leighton shows two children walking together in public holding hands, one black, one white.

 Though reference to the content of the older exhibition in the new is evident, the unifying idealism of The Family of Man is here replaced with a much more fragmented and sociological one.
-Sarah E. James points to its use of harsh juxtaposition to create a 'stereoscopic vision' to entrain viewers reactions.
-The exhibition met with rejection by the press and functionaries in the photographic profession in Germany and Switzerland, and was described by Fritz Kempe, board member of a prominent photo company, as "tasty fodder to stimulate the aggressive instincts of semi—intellectual young men.".
+Sarah E. James points to its use of harsh juxtaposition to create a "stereoscopic vision" to entrain viewers reactions.
+The exhibition met with rejection by the press and functionaries in the photographic profession in Germany and Switzerland, and was described by Fritz Kempe, photographer, photo historian and board member of a prominent photo company, as "tasty fodder to stimulate the aggressive instincts of semi—intellectual young men.".
 Nevertheless, it went on to tour 261 art museums in 36 countries and was visited by 3,500,000 people.

 2nd World Exhibition of Photography

-In 1968, a second Weltausstellung der Fotographie (2nd World Exhibition of Photography) was devoted to images of women with 522 photographs from 85 countries by 236 photographers, of whom barely 10% were female (compared to 21% for The Family of Man), though there is evidence of the effect of feminist consciousness in images of men in domestic environments cleaning, cooking and tending babies.
+In 1968, a second Weltausstellung der Photographie (2nd World Exhibition of Photography) was devoted to images of women with 522 photographs from 85 countries by 236 photographers, of whom barely 10% were female (compared to 21% for The Family of Man), though there is evidence of the effect of feminist consciousness in images of men in domestic environments cleaning, cooking and tending babies.
 In his introduction, Karl Pawek writes: "I had approached the first exhibition with my entire theological, philosophical and sociological equipment.
-'What is Man'?; the question had to awaken ideological ideas. [...]
+'What is Man?'; the question had to awaken ideological ideas. [...]
 I also operated from a philosophical point of view when presenting the[se] photos.
 As far as woman was concerned, the theme of the second exhibition, I knew nothing.
 There I was, without any philosophy about woman.
 Perhaps woman is not a philosophical theme.
 Perhaps there is only mankind, and woman is something unique and special?
 Thus I could only hold on to what was concrete in the pictures."
 The exhibition tour included the Institute of Contemporary Art (ICA), which at the time rarely showed photography, and her experience of installing it was in part the inspiration for Sue Davies to start The Photographers Gallery, London.